joe-castle/timrjs/README.md

   // Timr {_events: Object, _maxListeners: undefined, timer: 319, running: false, options: Object…}
 });
 ```
+_When used as a stopwatch, the timer will stop and the finish function will fire when the time reaches the maximum supported time `'999:59:59'`_

 All the above methods return a reference to the Timr, so calls can be chained.
 #### Helper Methods
 There are a number of helper methods available to Timrs.